zama-ai/kms/core/threshold/README.md

 Note that ping RTT will be 2x the latency from the table, when the network config is set on all nodes.

+## Testing
+Integration tests are located in the `tests` folder and require a `Redis` server to be running locally.
+Make sure to install `Redis`and run `redis-server` in a separate terminal before running these tests.

 # IS THE SECTION BELOW DEPRECATED ?
 ## AWS Benchmarks